JeanettKM/Project-Exam-1/README.md

 ## Contributing

-If you want to contribute to the project then you are more than welcome to do so!
--Make a pull request or contact me through the provided contact details in my profile.
+If you want to contribute to the project then you are more than welcome to do so, make a pull request or contact me through the provided contact details in my profile.

 ## Contact